plants with fertilizer

 Autumn:

-• About 8 weeks before the first expected autumn frost, reduce the amount and frequency of fertilizer (reduce by half).
+• About 8 weeks before the first expected autumn frost, reduce the amount and frequency of fertiliser (reduce by half).

 Winter: